Common Spider Myths

 Every Spider Spins a Web

 Again, this is untrue.
-While many spiders do spin webs in order to catch prey, there are those varieties that employ other methods of catching their food.
-Spiders that belong to the lycosidae family (wolf spiders) do not spin webs, as well as jumping spiders and crab spiders.
+While many spiders spin webs in order to catch prey, there are those varieties that employ other methods of catching their food.
+Spiders that belong to the lycosidae family (such as wolf spiders) do not spin webs, as well as jumping spiders and crab spiders.

 Spiders Will Come Into Your Home When It Gets Cold Outside